torte71/tmteststuff/beeper.md

 {:toc}
 ----

-## Beeper macro setup
+## Description
+The "BEEP" macro allows Klipper to emit beeps, e.g. to signal filament change, cancelled prints and similar.

-Based on solution by "Bastian" on <https://forum.sovol3d.com/t/use-beeper-from-mks-sbc-which-pin/3606/5>
+It is based on the solution by "Bastian" at <https://forum.sovol3d.com/t/use-beeper-from-mks-sbc-which-pin/3606/5>.

 There are two slightly different approaches:
   * a) Klipper directly accesses the GPIO